Menu

 The Poincaré group used in physics and mathematics was named after him.

-Early in the 20th century he formulated the Poincaré conjecture that became over time one of the famous unsolved problems in mathematics until it was solved in 2002–2003 by Grigori Perelman.
+Early in the 20th century he formulated the Poincaré conjecture, which became, over time, one of the famous unsolved problems in mathematics.
+It was solved in 2002–2003 by Grigori Perelman.

 Source : Wikipedia